JoinCalifornia: Election History for the State of California

 2009: Proponent, Proposition 1F [Elected Officials' Salaries] (Passed; 74.0%)

 • LEGISLATION: Author of Proposition 14 (2010) [Top Two Primaries Act].
-The language for SCA 4 (2009) which became Proposition 14 came from California Independent Voter Project, a nonprofit created by Steve Peace and Jeff Marston.
+The language for SCA 4 (2009) which became Proposition 14 came from California Independent Voter Project, a nonprofit created by Steve Peace and Jeff Marston

 • In 2009, Ernie Konnyu attempted to organize a recall against Maldonado in retaliation for his vote in favor of tax increases in the 2009-10 State Budget which were estimated to raise $12-15 billion.
-The recall attempt failed to materialize and Konnyo never filed the "Notice of Intention to Recall an Official" with the Secretary of State's office.
+The recall attempt failed to materialize and Konnyu never filed the "Notice of Intention to Recall an Official" with the Secretary of State's office.